 ASK questions!
 That’s the key.
 Ask questions to understand WHY they are giving you the feedback.

 Your challenge today is to create your plan, your framework, your pathway on how you will react and ask questions when you face this situation inYour challenge today is to create your plan, your framework, your pathway on how you will react and ask questions when you face this situation in the future.
-Be prepared so you are find the root cause/reason for the feedback and then you can react accordingly.
+Be prepared so you find the root cause/reason for the feedback and then you can react accordingly.